camaraproject/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

       "interval": 2
     }
 ```
-The Client MUST keep the auth_req_id in order to use when making a token request in Poll mode.
+The Client MUST keep the `auth_req_id` in order to use it when making a token request in Poll mode.
-Expires_in and interval can differ
+Please note that the values for `expires_in` and `interval` may differ.

 #### Access token request